weecology/NeonTreeEvaluation/README.md

 ## Additional info

+### Large Files

 There is one ugly part of mantaining a benchmark on github.
 Some training files are too large to hold on the repo.
 For example, full tiles are available directly from NEON.
 For example, the annotations that match SJER/annotations/2018_SJER_3_258000_4106000_image.xml should be in  SJER/training/2018_SJER_3_259000_4110000_image.tif, but are too large to be placed here.
 Instead, they can be directly downloaded from https://data.neonscience.org/home or are directly hosted by the mantainer below.

 *TEAK training RGB tile*: https://www.dropbox.com/s/tzduobrzzpji8ps/2018_TEAK_3_315000_4094000_image_crop.tif?dl=1